Memories of Paris

 Notre Dame.
 It is one of the most iconic churches in the world.
 Not only that, but this beautiful cathedral is 673 years old.
 Its beginnings took place more than 850 years ago, in the heart of a much smaller Paris.
 In the French language, Notre Dame translates to Our Lady.
 This apparently is a direct reference to the Virgin Mary in the Bible.
 What an amazing piece of culture and history!

 During our visit to Paris, we had to take a taxi in order to see the amazing church before sun set.
 Unfortunately we could not go inside, but that did not stop us from sitting at the near by benches and admiring the grand architecture.
 The doors of this church are decorated in beautiful detail.
 It is very difficult to walk through Paris and not take note of the design of Notre Dame’s outstanding towers, stained glass, and spires.
 We also explored the surrounding areas of the church.
 This is where we came across the cutest art shop where I purchased a print of the Champs-Élysées Boulevard.
-I still have that print til this day 😊.
+I still have that print 😊.

 Oh and I shouldn’t forget to mention the Eiffel Tower.
 It was after all designed to commemorate the 100th anniversary of the French Revolution and to show off France’s industrial might.
 The Tower stands 324 meters tall, and is one of the most recognizable monuments in the world.
 It is pretty hard to miss if you ask me!

 We visited this grand lady on both of our visits!
 It is after all the most iconic piece of Paris.
 Some even call it the Iron Lady.
 The top of the Eiffel Tower is accessible with a purchase of a roof-top access ticket.
 I am sure for most people it is entirely worth it.
 But for those like me who have no love for height related activities it is a hard miss!
 Even then – it’s only when you’re standing under the Eiffel Tower that you truly understand it’s sheer magnitude.